KitLavis/stage-left-merch/README.md

 ### Future Features

-A number of features/expanded in the future.
+A number of features will be added/expanded in the future.
 These include:

 - Artists themselves being able to add products.
 - Expansion of the messaging system to allow for a more complete 'private messaging service' similar to a social media platform.